 - All characterising ingredients must be grown, farmed or fished in Western Australia; and

-Food producers, manufacturers, and retailers must be compliant with the Food Standards Code, ensuring the production of safe food.
-In addition, they must have a quality assurance (QA) program or quality protocols in place.
+Producers, manufacturers and retailers must comply with the Food Act 2008, its subsidiary legislation and the Australia New Zealand Food Standards Code ensuring the production of safe food.
+They must have a quality assurance (QA) program or quality protocols in place.
 Food producers, manufacturers, and retailers who want to use the logo must provide evidence that they have at least one of the following requirements in place for the products to which they wish to apply the logo:

 - Currently certified under the Safefood Program.